dotnet/android/build-tools/xaprepare/README.md

 ## Why?

-The utility replaces older system which was implemented using a vast collection of MSBuild projects, target files, property files distributed around the `Xamarin.Android` source tree which caused the following, but not limited to, problems:
+The utility replaces older system which was implemented using a vast collection of MSBuild projects, target files, property files distributed around the .NET for Android source tree which caused the following, but not limited to, problems:

   - MSBuild doesn't very well interface with 3rd party build systems, which caused the need to employ a number